OpenBAS-Platform/injectors/nmap/README.md

 #### Prerequisites

-Nmap must be installed and available on the system you are running.
+The `nmap` and `jc` commands must be installed and available on the system you are running.

 #### Configuration